wjlgatech/DRL-marl-tennis/README.md

 ```
 Tennis.ipynb - the main notebook
-Report_maddpg.ipynb - the report of this project
+Report_tennis.ipynb - the report of this project
-MADDPG.py - defines the Agent that is to be trained
+maddpg_agent.py - defines the Agent that is to be trained
-model.py - defines the MADDPG model for the Actor and the Critic network
+maddpg_model.py - defines the MADDPG model for the Actor and the Critic network
 checkpoint_actor1.pth - is the final trained Actor network
 checkpoint_criti1c.pth - is the final trained Critic network
 train.py - train the MADDPG agent